 There are a lot of benefits to feeding your dog dry dog food, which we cover elsewhere in this report, but for the best balance in his or her diet, your dog should have wet food as well, say experts.
 Canned foods tend to be higher-protein than kibble, lower in carbs, and they're always higher-moisture (extremely important for cats, and to a lesser extent dogs).

 Whether dry or canned food is the right type is a matter of circumstances and your pet's eating habits.
 Mike Sagman at DogFoodAdvisor.com suggests that mixing the two types of food -- topping the kibble with some canned dog food -- "makes an especially tasty choice."

-Those concerned about pesticides, additives or artificial ingredients should consider an organic dog food.
-Among those, Newman's Own Organics Beef & Liver (Est. $2.25 for a 12-oz. can) wows reviewers: It's made of organic, free-range beef and liver and very little else.
+The very best canned dog foods are meat-rich and free of fillers, by-products and artificial preservatives.
+Newman's Own Organics dog foods fit that profile perfectly and even take things a step further, with 95 percent of its ingredients being USDA certified organic.
+Among the available varieties, Newman's Own Organics Grain Free Beef & Liver (Est. $2.25 for a 12-oz. can) wows reviewers: It's made of organic, free-range beef and liver and very little else.
 The beef is sourced from Uruguay, which raises some concern in some user reviews we spotted.
 However, the company notes that Uruguay is noted for being Mad Cow Disease free and has regulations in place that prohibit the use of growth hormones or antibiotics.

-Elsewhere in this Report:
+Elsewhere in this report: